novatel/novatel_edie/python/readme.md

 ```

 This is because using `isinstance` to identify the type will provide additional information to your IDE,
-allowing features such as autocomplete and syntax highlighting.
+allowing more powerful autocomplete and accurate syntax highlighting.

 ### Response